 Cheesy Smashed Potatoes

-Cheesy Smashed Potatoes are the ultimate comfort food you didn’t know you needed.
-Crispy on the outside, fluffy on the inside, and loaded with gooey cheese, these potatoes are the perfect side dish for just about any meal.
+These Cheesy Smashed Potatoes are the ultimate comfort food you didn’t know you needed.
+Crispy on the outside, fluffy on the inside, and loaded with gooey cheese.
+The perfect side dish for just about any meal.
 Whether you’re serving them for a weeknight dinner or a weekend feast, this easy recipe will have everyone coming back for seconds.

 Need more yummy side dish recipes?
 Be sure to try some of my favorites like my cheesy hashbrown casserole and perfect mashed potatoes!
 You’ll even love that these cheesy potatoes are similar to a loaded baked potato!